-2 The enclosure of an insulation-encased CLASS II APPLIANCE may form a part or the whole of the SUPPLEMENTARY INSULATION or of the REINFORCED INSULATION.
+2 The enclosure of an insulation-encased CLASS II APPLIANCE may form a part or the whole of the SUPPLEMENTARY INSULATION OF of the REINFORCED INSULATION.

-3 If an appliance with DOUBLE INSULATION OR REINFORCED INSULATION throughout has provision for earthing, it is considered to be a CLASS I or a CLASS 0I APPLIANCE.
+3 If an appliance with DOUBLE INSULATION OR REINFORCED INSULATION throughout has provision for earthing, it is considered to be a CLASS I or a CLASS 01 APPLIANCE.

-2.4.9 CLASS II CONSTRUCTION: Part of an appliance for which protection against electric shock relies upon DOUBLE INSULATION or REINFORCED INSULATION.
+2.4.9 CLASS II CONSTRUCTION: Part of an appliance for which protection against electric shock relies upon double insulation or reinforced insulation.